Mode8fx/FighterSort/README.md

 # FighterSort

-**[WORK IN PROGRESS]**

 FighterSort aims to be a quick and easy way to batch organize character mods for Super Smash Bros.
 Ultimate.
 It is intended for users who have a very large number of mods (hundreds).

 ## How Does It Work?

-Using a combination of Coolsonickirby's [ReslotterGUI](https://github.com/CSharpM7/reslotter), [a spreadsheet that keeps track of your mod info](https://docs.google.com/spreadsheets/d/1ZDH1FBa8Ntzfb1dgiOYzQInLyNEoUdqKPVbxIft-swU), and your own [ArcExplorer](https://github.com/ScanMountGoat/ArcExplorer) export, FighterSort organizes all of your mods for a character, all at once, how you want them to be organized, ready to drag and drop onto your SD card.
+Using a combination of Coolsonickirby's [ReslotterGUI](https://github.com/CSharpM7/reslotter), [a spreadsheet that keeps track of your mod info](https://docs.google.com/spreadsheets/d/1HfauMP6ljZyaX7_kDSNJ-t8einsEgXg8YQGODkxP6CY), and your own [ArcExplorer](https://github.com/ScanMountGoat/ArcExplorer) export, FighterSort organizes all of your mods for a character, all at once, how you want them to be organized, ready to drag and drop onto your SD card.
 The output is in a new folder, so the original mods are unchanged.
 There's a decent amount of initial setup, but it's well worth it if you have a lot of mods since almost everything after this initial setup is automated for you.
 For more info, see the tutorial below.

 ### What It Can Do